 Fast to get up and running.
 Gatsby has a solid starter theme that comes with build tools.
-I spent minimum to no time on setting the project up.
-With the tight deadline that was critical.
+I spent almost no time on setting up the project.
+With the tight deadline, that was critical.

 I struggled the most with the blades animation at the top of the page.
 It uses two images with clipping masks laid on top of each other.

 The problem I faced was that no matter what I did, clipping masks refused to scale proportionally depending on the size of the viewport.